Common Allergy Triggers in Dogs - Identifying & Treating

 Recognizing Allergic Reactions in Dogs:

-- Ear Infections: Frequent ear infections can be an allergy symptom.
+• Ear Infections: Frequent ear infections can be an allergic symptom.

 Food Allergies